 (b) Publication Policies

 This is a publication agreement regarding a research paper, which is submitted for publication in our journal.
 There will be two parties; author and the International Journal of Humanities (IJOHMN)/SMART MOVES (Publisher).
-In the later on in this agreement, we will right IJOHMN instead of International Journal of Humanities (IJOHMN)/SMART MOVES.
+In the later on in this agreement, we will write IJOHMN instead of International Journal of Humanities (IJOHMN)/SMART MOVES.
 When an author or a co-author submit their research paper to the journal this means that they agree to the journal's terms and conditions.
-If you do not accept our publication agreement, as a publisher/journal, we would not be able to publish the submitted article.
-By agreeing to the terms and conditions, you accept that you shall solely be responsible for any conflict arising from your research work.
+If you do not accept our publication agreement/policies, as a publisher/journal, we would not be able to publish the submitted article.
+By agreeing to the policies, you accept that you shall solely be responsible for any conflict arising from your research work.
 By accepting our terms and conditions you agree that the research work presented for publication does not contain any hateful statement, plagiarised material, or does not contain copyrighted content, images or falsified data.